Object tracking with computer vision – types and business use cases

 Multiple studies over the past several years have proved computer vision object tracking to be a key contributor to the improved success of modern treatments, surgeries, and other critical procedures in the field of medicine.

 For example, object tracking has made it possible for medical practitioners to conduct more accurate video-EEG tests to remove background clutter and track even the slightest of jitters in patients under observation.
-The tracking algorithm can then also successfully establish meaningful relationships between the observed video data and its medical implications to produce accurate EEG results.
+The object tracking algorithm can then also successfully establish meaningful relationships between the observed video data and its medical implications to produce accurate EEG results.

 Object tracking systems are expected to make valuable contributions to other various medical applications such as computerized semen analysis, robot-assisted procedures, cardiac surgeries, and aneurysm clippings.